 Deferred tax assets and deferred tax liabilities are offset, if a legally enforceable right exists to set off current tax assets against current income tax liabilities and the deferred taxes relate to the same taxable entity and the same taxation authority.

 New and amended IFRS pronouncements

-A number of new standards, amendments to standards and interpretations applicable to the Company are not yet effective for the year ending December 31, 2016 and have not been applied in preparing these consolidated financial statements.
+A number of new standards, amendments to standards and interpretations applicable to the Company are not yet effective and have not been applied in preparing these consolidated financial statements.